Matt-J-Dong/Top-Towns-To-Take-Over-Tech/README.md

 4. etl_code: Our code for cleaning all of our data (income/weather/rent) data, and the shell scripts to go along with them.
 Also included are the commands used to create our hive tables.
 5. profiling_code: Our code for averaging the data of multiple years together, as well as the code used to provide scores to cities.
 6. screenshots: All the screenshots needed to showcase our analytic in the process of running.
 7. test_code: Old code that is not used in the final version of the project, sorted by person.
-Each subfolder contains old code,shell scripts, and data.
+Each subfolder contains old code,shell scripts, and data.</font>

 ### Running the code:
 - *Something about building code that I'm not too clear about right now*